harshg7/microservice-interview/README.md

 * service_key `abcdefg`

 _NOTE: Make sure you specify the details of the alert in the `details` section of the payload_
 _BONUS: Specify the cron expression you would use to enable this query to run every 5 minutes_

 ## Test Engineering
 Your task is twofold

 * Develop a smoke test plan for this service.
 The tests should include functional verification as well as error cases.
 Your smoke test should be documented in a github README or wiki page.
-_BONUS: Implement the test plan using a BDD language such as [Gherkin](https://cucumber.io/docs/reference) _

 * Implement at least one of the tests you defined in the smoke test plan.
 These test(s) should be implemented using Maven and Java

+_BONUS1: Implement the test plan using a BDD language such as [Gherkin](https://cucumber.io/docs/reference) _
-_BONUS: Test your tests using a mock of the real service_
+_BONUS2: Test your tests using a mock of the real service_